tarungog/torsionnet_paper_version/README.md

 ## Installation

-1. Anaconda should be install in order to create a Conda environment with the required dependencies.
+1. Anaconda should be installed in order to create a Conda environment with the required dependencies.
 Anaconda can be installed [here](https://www.anaconda.com/products/individual).

 2. Dependencies and versions are stored in `environment.yml`.
 To create a conda environment with the dependencies, run:
     ```